jetty840/Sailfish-MightyBoardFirmware/docs/azteeg-x3/azteeg_x3_v2.0.md

 # Sailfish for Azteeg X3 V2.0
 29 July 2015

+All images are Copyrighted by Panucatt Devices LLC.
+Azteeg X3 V2.0 images are adapted from Panucatt Devices LLC documentation.
+ViKi 1 wiring images are directly from Panucatt Devices LLC documentation.

 ## Introduction
 Sailfish is presently in beta test on Panucatt Azteeg X3 V2.0 electronics.
 Sources for Sailfish are kept at